15 best knowledge management software and tools for 2023

 Happeo

-Best for: Knowledge base, Internal Communications, document management
+Best for: Knowledge base, internal communications, document management

 Happeo is a social intranet and a knowledge management tool that combines collaboration, communication, and a knowledge base in one system.
-It integrates seamlessly with Microsoft 365, Google Workspace, and the third-party tools that your company already uses.
+It integrates seamlessly with Microsoft 365, Google Workspace, and the third-party tools your company already uses.

 Key knowledge management features:

-- Universal search to browse throughout the entire platform, but also through your email or files in Google Workspace and Microsoft 365
+- Universal Search to browse throughout the entire platform, but also through your email or files in Google Workspace and Microsoft 365

 - Intranet Pages to host static communication

-- Lifecycle management to archive outdated content or remind you to update it
+- Lifecycle Management to archive outdated content or remind you to update it

 - Google Workspace and Microsoft 365 integration to make collaboration seamless